Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Introduction

 In~\Scref{sec:main-results}, we empirically validate our method over various models.
-We demonstrate that our method is highly sample-efficient, requiring orders of magnitude fewer data than alignment algorithms like DPO.
-Additionally, \method is notably robust to labeling noise, outperforming tuning-based alignment algorithms in this regard.
-Finally, we establish both theoretical (\Scref{sec:method-theory}) and empirical (\Scref{sec:dpo-connections}) connections between \method and DPO, showing that our editing approach is conceptually similar to a \textit{denoised} version of a single DPO step.
+We demonstrate that our simple method is highly sample-efficient, requiring orders of magnitude less data than alignment algorithms like DPO, making it more practical to use for real-world applications.
+Furthermore, \method is notably robust to labeling noise, outperforming tuning-based alignment algorithms in this regard.
+This is of note for alignment tasks, where matching fuzzy preferences with substantial variation in opinions and annotations is a frequent challenge.
+Finally, we attempt to connect the two bodies of work for alignment -- tuning and editing, by establishing both theoretical (\Scref{sec:method-theory}) and empirical (\Scref{sec:dpo-connections}) connections between \method and DPO, showing that our editing approach is conceptually similar to a \textit{denoised} version of a single DPO step.

 Our work attempts to provide principled insights toward leveraging interpretable directions in activations for alignment through editing weights.
 We hope this enables an initial step towards a wider applicability of safe language models.